SunnyYeahBoiii/EveryDayCode/README.md

         | Type : DP (Needs Optimization I Tried Sliding Window And It Worked :3)

     >   10 More On-Class Excersises : [Code](/Code%20c%E1%BB%A7a%20Sunny/OnClass/24.10Tin)
+        | Type : Math , Divide And Conquer ,